Mask-GCG: Are All Tokens in Adversarial Suffixes Necessary for Jailbreak Attacks?: Experiments

+These improvements stem from pruning low-impact tokens, which shrinks the gradient space and eliminates evaluation overhead.
+The consistent performance across architectures confirms the practical utility of redundancy-based optimization for adversarial attack generation.

-Figure~\ref{fig2} illustrates a specific case where Mask-GCG compresses the original suffix of 30 tokens to 18, achieving a $40\%$ compression ratio.
-The values at the bottom of the figure represent the mask probability values for the retained tokens, all of which exceed our predefined pruning threshold.
-This demonstrates that Mask-GCG can effectively identify and preserve tokens critical to attack success.
+\textbf{Distribution of Masks.} Figure~\ref{fig2} illustrates a representative case where Mask-GCG compresses a 30-token suffix to 18, achieving a $40\%$ compression ratio.
+The high probability values of retained tokens confirm the method's precision in selecting components exceeding the pruning threshold.

-Figure~\ref{fig3} reveals the dynamic evolution of mask values during optimization, providing clear evidence of our method's ability to distinguish between high-impact and redundant tokens.
-The visualization shows that certain token positions experience significant mask increases, indicating their critical contribution to attack success, while others are identified as redundant and subsequently pruned.
-This pattern validates our core hypothesis regarding adversarial suffix token redundancy and demonstrates that Mask-GCG can effectively separate essential tokens from noise without compromising attack effectiveness.
+Further revealing the optimization dynamics, Figure~\ref{fig3} tracks the evolution of mask values.
+The clear divergence validates the adversarial suffix redundancy hypothesis by showing that critical positions gain weight while others decay, thereby demonstrating the effective separation of essential signals from noise.

+\textbf{Stealthiness Analysis.} We conducted perplexity analysis on 600 adversarial suffixes across three models using GPT-2 \cite{GPT2} as an evaluator.
+Results show a median perplexity decrease from $4583.5$ (GCG) to $3486.4$ (Mask-GCG), achieving a $24\%$ reduction.
+This validates that pruning low-impact tokens improves the signal-to-noise ratio, producing more linguistically coherent suffixes.
+Crucially, while our experiments focus on open-weights models, this improved naturalness suggests Mask-GCG may generate suffixes that transfer better to black-box commercial models, which often employ perplexity-based filters for defense.